 - Copy of the company’s M&AA

-The Monetary Authority of Singapore and ACRA increased their safety requirements so that corporate services providers are responsible in identifying their customer.
-Once the customer has been identified and documented, providers may proceed with the registration of the company.
+The Monetary Authority of Singapore and ACRA increased their safety requirements so that corporate services providers are responsible for identifying their customer.
+The providers may proceed with the registration of the company once consumers are identified and documented.

 Why the new KYC regulations?